Components are the main building blocks in Polylith.

-A component is an encapsulated block of code that can be assembled together with a base and a set of other components into services, libraries or tools.
+A component is an encapsulated block of code that can be assembled together with a base (it's often just a single base) and a set of components and libraries into services, libraries or tools.
 Components achieve encapsulation and composability by separating their private implementation from their public interface:

 Each component lives in a separate directory under the